 Are details of company directors made available to the public?

 Yes, all directors’ details submitted to Companies House at the time of their appointment will be displayed on public record, with the exception of home addresses and the ‘day’ element of the director’s date of birth.
-However, if a company director chooses to provide a residential address as their service address, these details will be placed on public record.

 How to remove a company director